-De Soto Avenue is where people will find the Indie Arts Market, Kids Activity Area and the Bike Scavenger Hunt check-in.
-At the Indie Arts Market artists set up tables and booths with their handmade goods so locals can peruse through the street and buy art.
+The Indie Arts Market, Kids Activity Area and the Bike Scavenger Hunt check-in are on De Soto Avenue.
+At the Indie Arts Market artists set up tables and booths with their handmade goods so locals can peruse and buy art.

 “Savannah needs more outlets like this for artists,” said Jessica Duthu, a local designer and illustrator.

 Graphic designers, painters and craftsmen all come together for this night of celebration.
 These artisans bring everything from beautifully illustrated cards to painted wooden jewelry and homemade stuffed animals.
 There are even vendors with handmade soaps, candles, earrings, necklaces, shirts and onesies—there really is something for everyone.

 Shelly Kohli, a Mandela artist residing in Bluffton, brought her collection of jewelry and bags to sell at the Art March.

 “I’m happy with what I did tonight,” said Kohli.

 She sold jewelry and bags inspired by her intricate Mandela paintings.
 To create these she took different pieces from her Mandela designs and transferred them onto the necklaces, earrings and bracelets.

 “I know it’s a good venue and I’ll come back,” said Kohli.